Collect multiple events to a single message with the Digest Engine

 In regular strategy, a digest will always be created for the specified window time.
 Which means that from the first event trigger, if no active digest exists for this subscriber, one will be created and the user will receive the message only when the digest window time is reached.

 .
-In the case of a backoff digest, first, it checks if any event is triggered within the past backoff interval, only then a digest is created for the digest interval.
+First, it checks if any event is triggered within the past lookback window, only then a digest is created for the digest interval.
 If not, the event is considered non-digest and workflow execution continues to the next step.

 Example: